SilverBlog-theme/werttin/README.md

  - `Author_Introduction` (author's profile)
  - `Author_Image` (author avatar)

-In the above, if your `favicon.ico` is to be replaced or modified to PNG format, please modify it yourself.
+In the `public/header.html`, if your `favicon.ico` is to be replaced or modified to PNG format, please modify it yourself.

-If there is no picture or too lazy to set, please delete this line, or may be an error. **

 Another: Although it is really removed from the first few head of the head, but in the article page comment box, the author's profile in the picture and did not remove.
 So ... do not forget to set up your `config / system.json`!